(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 May school week lawn traffic and gate path honesty near Oak Park

-Late May around Oak Park and River Forest is not only about Memorial.
-It is also the sprint of last concerts, awards nights, and early summer camps that send cars across the same gate cut twice a day.
-Cool season turf can look tired without a single disease headline because traffic, shade, and irrigation overlap on the same narrow strips beside garages and side walks.
+Late May around Oak Park and River Forest is not only about Memorial weekend.
+It is also the sprint of last concerts, awards nights, and early summer camps that send cars across the same gate cut twice a day before anyone thinks about the lawn.
+Hoy Landscaping has worked cool season turf in these villages since 1914, and the pattern repeats every spring: Kentucky bluegrass and fine fescue blends can look tired without a single disease headline because traffic, shade, and irrigation overlap on the same narrow strips beside garages, side walks, and parkways.

 Traffic does not create every thin spot.
-It reveals where heads never matched a south wall, where winter bins pressed crowns along the side pad, or where a fence change last fall shifted shade faster than grass adapted.
-Compare trouble strips only to similar sun on your own lot, the same habit we leaned on in our April soil thaw card on this page.
+It reveals where heads never matched a south wall, where winter bins pressed crowns along the side pad, or where a fence or pergola change last fall shifted shade faster than grass adapted.
+Walk the lot once at mid morning and once at late afternoon.
+Note where brick returns heat into turf, where downspouts splash, and where salt from the parkway still shows on the first mower pass.
+Photos from both walks belong in any conversation about May visits because Chicagoland cool season lawns tell different stories under different light.

 Before you throw soil on worn paths, ask whether water coverage is honest.
-Our irrigation management visits line up with how we commission systems when heads throw into walks or miss dry wedges beside patios.
+Dry wedges beside a hot wall rarely need more seed until rotors or spray heads actually reach them.
+Our irrigation management visits line up with how we commission systems when heads throw into walks, fog on windy days, or miss the gate path entirely while the center lawn looks fine.
+A controller that still reads like last July will not forgive May traffic on its own.

 Mowing for guests means steady height and sooner repeats instead of scalping for one evening stripe.
-Pair that rhythm with weekly lawn maintenance when you want the same crew eyes on traffic paths all season.
+Removing more than a third of the blade in a panic pass shocks cool season turf when nights are still cool and roots are rebuilding.
+Pair that rhythm with weekly lawn maintenance when you want the same crew eyes on traffic paths all season, including the week after a concert when everyone cuts across the same corner to reach the back yard.

 May 4, 2026